code-check/challenge-jasmine/README.md

     - collatz(1e5) must equal 77031
     - must be called

-As you can see, under `App` it is saying `SPEC HAS NO EXPECTATIONS`, we will be adding the expectations for it.
+As you can see, under `Add` it is saying `SPEC HAS NO EXPECTATIONS`, we will be adding the expectations for it.

 Open [calculator.spec.js](./public/spec/calculator.spec.js) and find `"1 + 1 does equal 2"`.
 Currently it should look like this;
 ```JavaScript